Postgraduate students and their projects form a central part of the broader program of research undertaken at CMHR.

-For information on how to apply visit the ANU College of Medicine, Biology & Environment website.
+For information on how to apply visit the ANU College of Health and Medicine website.

 CMHR welcomes enquiries from prospective students with suitable qualifications - preferably those with a first class, or upper second class honours degree (or equivalent) in an area relevant to mental health, such as psychology, gerontology, medicine, psychiatry, epidemiology, sociology, statistics or neurosciences.

 If you have any questions please contact the HDR co-ordinator at RSPH.firstname.lastname@example.org.

 Various scholarship opportunities exist for funding postgraduate research.

 - See the ANU College of Health and Medicine list of available scholarships.

 CMHR offers a graduate course called Current Issues in Mental Health (POPM8001).

 The course provides a practical introduction to the nature, epidemiology and treatment of mental health disorders.
 Lecturers are staff at the CMHR and guest lecturers from other specialties.
 Topics include substance use and mental health, treatments for common disorders such as anxiety and depression, and important emerging themes in the field such as online interventions, ageing and consumer perspectives.